navaneeth/framefold/README.md

 2. Read EXIF data from media files
 3. Create folders in the target directory based on the template
 4. Copy files to their corresponding folders
-5. Delete source files if --delete-source flag is used
+5. Delete source files and empty directories if --delete-source flag is used
 6. Log the progress of each operation (if logging is enabled)
-7. Display a summary of processed files, including:
+7. Display a summary of processed files in JSON format, including:
    - Total number of files processed
    - Number of images and videos
    - Number of files with EXIF data
-   - Total size of processed files
+   - Total size in bytes and human-readable format
    - Total time taken for processing